-Quinoa (pronounced as kinwah; quinua in Spanish) is an incredibly nutritious "grain-like seed" obtained from the goosefoot family plant native to the highland plains of the South-American Andes region.
+Quinoa (pronounced as kinwah; quinua in Spanish) is an incredibly nutritious "grain-like seed" obtained from the goosefoot family plant native to the highland plains of the South American Andes region.

 Quinoa seeds.
-Note for oval, creamy-white seeds. |
+Note oval, creamy-white seeds. |

 Chenopodium quinoa.
 Photo courtesy: mishmoshimoshi |

-Quinoa oil, extracted from its seeds, is an excellent source of essential fatty acids and vitamin-E.
+Quinoa oil, extracted from its seeds, is an excellent source of essential fatty acids and vitamin E.

 Principle | Nutrient Value | Percent of RDA |